Nambal, Punjab

 Nambal was part of Tehsil Kahuta until recently when it became part of Kallar Seydan due to Kallar recently becoming Rawalpindi's seventh tehsil.
 Nambal has a mixture of Ranial Rajputs, Hayal and Bangial Rajputs.

+Demographics

+The population of Nambal, according to 2017 census was 6,156.

 History

 The Ranial Rajas of Nambal can trace their ancestry back to the Muslim Janjua Rajpoot's who were a war-like clan and till this day are addressed as Raja.

 The Ranial Rajput family tree

 The Ranial Rajputs are linked ancestrally to the Janjuas through Raja Malu Khan, who was a descendant of Raja Bhir as illustrated below: